-The following contests are open to 4-H members who are enrolled in Foods and Nutrition projects.
+The following contests are open to 4-H members enrolled in Foods and Nutrition projects.
 All activities open to Junior, Intermediate and Senior foods project members unless indicated otherwise.
 Contact WSU Extension for general requirements, worksheets and scorecards.
-Call 745-8531 for guidelines.
+Contact WSU Extension for general requirements, worksheets and scorecards.
+Call 509-745-8531 for guidelines.
 All contests are held Thursday of the Chelan County Fair.